mohmiim/MLIntroduction/session-7/README.md

   return X
 ~~~~

-We have a function that loads the real samples, and we have function that generate random input latent space, but we need a function to generate fake samples, lets create it
+We have a function that loads the real samples, and we have a function that generates random input latent space, but we need a function to generate fake samples, let's create it

 ~~~~{.python}
 def create_generated_samples(generator, latentDim, count):